Mesothelioma Life Expectancy

 Early Stage LIfe Expectancy by Cell Type

 Those who have been diagnosed with biphasic pleural mesothelioma do not have as clear a picture as those with other cell types.
 The biphasic cell type is a combination of epithelioid and sarcomatoid cells, and the life expectancy varies on the ratio of the two cell types.

 If there is a heavier epithelioid influence, the life expectancy is longer than if there is a larger presence of sarcomatoid cells.

 Detection of pleural mesothelioma at stage 1 or 2 is rare.
 However, the earlier the mesothelioma is detected, the sooner the treatment can begin.
-Curative surgeries, like the extrapleural pneumonectomy (EPP) and pleurectomy, are performed on patients with early stage pleural mesothelioma, and in some cases these surgeries are even used on late stage patients.
+Curative surgeries, like the extrapleural pneumonectomy (EPP) and the lung-sparing pleurectomy, are performed on patients with early stage pleural mesothelioma, and in some cases these surgeries are even used on late stage patients.